for more information see: https://northernchange.brown.edu/

 His general-audience book THE WORLD IN 2050: Four Forces Shaping Civilization's Northern Future (Plume: New York, 2011; U.K. edition titled THE NEW NORTH, Profile: London, 2011 with translations in 14 languages) synthesizing cross-cutting trends in natural resource demand, population demographics, economic globalization, and climate change with emphasis on northern countries was winner of the Walter P. Kistler Book Award and a NATURE Editor's Pick of 2012.

-His next book RIVERS OF POWER, about civilization and rivers, will be published in spring 2020 (Little Brown and Company USA/Canada; Penguin Press U.K and overseas translation editions).
+His new book RIVERS OF POWER, about civilization and rivers, was published in 2020 (Little Brown and Company USA/Canada; Penguin Press U.K and overseas translation editions).
 His research has received coverage in The New York Times, The Wall Street Journal, The Economist, The Los Angeles Times, The Washington Post, The Globe and Mail, The Financial Times, Discover Magazine, NPR, CBC Radio, BBC and others.